olebedev/go-duktape/README.md

 ```

 ### Go specific notes
 There is very important that is need to be done.
-This is bindin betwin Go and Javascript's contexts.
-You can define define written in Go function into Javascript context quite simple.
+This is binding between Go and Javascript contexts.
+Now you can define written in Go function into Javascript context quite simple.
 Example usage:
 ```go
 package main